datboyblu3/HackTheBox_Studies/HTB Academy/3) Footprinting/Host Based Enumeration/NFS.md

-- Based on the Open Network Computing Remote Procedure Call on TCP/IP port 111
+- Based on the Open Network Computing Remote Procedure Call on TCP/IP port 111 or TCP/UDP port 2049

 ### Dangerous Settings